shubham07iiit/kbyagnik.github.io/_talks/2017-adobe-software-engineer-watchfolder.md

 location: "Noida"
 ---

 Watched Folders are folders which are watched by services running in the background.
-There are pre defined actions which are performed on files inside watched folder as per the script written in watched folder.
+There are pre defined scripts which are performed on files inside watched folder.
+Scripts are controlled by customer who creates a watched folder.
+Watched folder serves as automating their recurring tasks and performing similar set of operations on a set of files.

+* Watchedfolder was configured by Adobe Experience Manager tools.
+Several parameters of watched folder were configurable.
+* Used OSGI technology to create watchedfolder bundle.
+* The processing method of watched folder could be provided by three different ways.
 * Created UI in coral UI
 * Backend in Java